 After more than five years of ceaseless research and lobbying while his foster son languished in jail, Hohne had finally stirred influential men into action.
 The reporter, Jack Newfield, began a series of articles lambasting the criminal justice system for its mistreatment of McLaughlin.
-The NYCLU lawyer began organizing Hohne’s voluminous files into a coherent legal argument for his release.
+Emery, who was joined by Barry Scheck from Cardozo Law clinic, began organizing Hohne’s voluminous files into a coherent legal argument for his release.
 And, perhaps most effectively, the judge – who had sat on the judicial panel that had denied McLaughlin’s motion for appeal – personally petitioned the District Attorney to review the case.
 In addition to the extremely convincing flaws in the case, which Holme and his newfound allies had already turned up, the District Attorney came across the notes from the initial interview with Dell’Osso, in which he described a killer bearing very little resemblance to Bobby McLaughlin.

-The NYCLU attorney was able, after going to great lengths to sway the D.A.’s office, to arrange a meeting with Robert Tobin, the witness who had single-handedly placed McLaughlin behind bars.
+Emery and Scheck were able, after going to great lengths to sway the D.A.’s office, to arrange a meeting with Robert Tobin, the witness who had single-handedly placed McLaughlin behind bars.
 Shortly after that session, Tobin recanted his trial testimony and subsequently divulged the prodding that had indeed instilled in him the certainty of McLaughlin’s involvement in the crime.
-The D.A.’s office administered a polygraph examination with Tobin confessing the real nature of the investigation and judged by the results that he was most likely telling the truth
+The District Attorney’s office administered a polygraph examination with Tobin confessing the real nature of the investigation and judged by the results that he was most likely telling the truth

 More helpfully, the witness from the trial who had done the most to damage the credibility of McLaughlin’s alibi told a different story when approached by the D.A.’s office five years later.
 Her memory had apparently cleared up in the interim, as she now claimed to recall going to the bar with McLaughlin and his friends.